-Software tools, such as Binadox, can help to monitor what software, including SaaS, company’s employees use, to ensure it is not shadow IT and its Terms of Services complies with the company’s policy.
+Software tools, such as Binadox, can help to manage your cloud software apps by monitoring what SaaS company’s employees use, to ensure it is not shadow IT and its Terms of Services complies with the company’s policy.

 However, technological tools are not enough.
 Companies need to implement relevant policies, governing use of cloud services in particular, to cap possible losses.
 Sanctions could play a prominent role in the enforcement of such policies.

 An important part of the system is increasing awareness of employees of the SaaS threats to help them understand why it’s important to think about data when using cloud apps.
 Otherwise, people would go to Dropbox without hesitation because it’s a no-brainer.

 According to Sid Nag, the Gartner research director, “the market for public cloud services is continuing to demonstrate high rates of growth across all markets and Gartner expects this to continue through 2017.”
 Thus, there is no way to avoid SaaS.
 On the contrary, it’s counterproductive.
 However, the company should stay aware of cloud-computing risks and be proactive to limit potential liabilities and expenditures, and to protect its reputation pursuing new technological trends.